logaretm/vee-validate/docs/content/api/composition-helpers.md

 const isValid = useIsFieldValid('fieldName');

-isValid.value; // if form exists: true or false
+isValid.value; // true or false
 ```

 You can also use it in a child component that has a parent that used `useField`, The `useIsFieldValid` will automatically pick up the field and produce its meta `valid` value